euromoney-group-tech/Euromoney.FrontEnd.RecruitmentTest/README.md

 ## Help!
 I can't open the design

-The design are provided in various formats.
+The design is provided in various formats.
 - **Sketch** : Our favourite.
 If you're on Mac you can get a [free trial of Sketch App](https://www.sketchapp.com/).
 - **Zeplin** : Providing Sketch documents for developers - you might need to sign up for a trial to [access our Zeplin project](https://zpl.io/Z1UPwDU).
 - Coming back soon : ~~**Photoshop** : If you've forked out for a personal license great, otherwise get a [free trial of Photoshop Elements](http://www.adobe.com/go/tryphotoshop_elements/).~~